100 Sights in Barcelona, Spain (with Map and Images)

 Parc del Turó de la Peira

-The Parc del Turó de la Peira, located on the hill of the same name, extends over an area of 7.71 hectares that were part of an old quarry owned by the Marquise of Castellbell.
+The park on Turó de la Peira, located on the hill of the same name, extends over an area of 7.71 hectares that were part of an old quarry owned by the Marchioness of Castellbell.
 The space passed into municipal hands during the Second Republic and was declared a public park.
-However, a group of houses were still built on these lands by the Roman developer Sanahuja Bosch, the same one that later built Diagonal Island, and which today forms the heart of the neighborhood of the same name, and a religious school of the Sisters of the Sacred Heart.
-With the arrival of the transition, the still undemocratic city council began the adaptation of the park itself, the last work of the great master Nicolau Maria Rubio i Tudurí.
+However, on this land a group of houses was still built by the developer Romà Sanahuja Bosch, the same one that would later build the Diagonal block, and which today forms the heart of the neighborhood of the same name, and a religious school of the sisters of the Sacred Heart.
+With the arrival of the transition, the still undemocratic city council began the adaptation of the park itself, last work of the great master Nicolau Maria Rubió i Tudurí.
 Its maximum height is 138 meters above sea level on an esplanade with a large iron cross from where you can enjoy good views of the north of the city of Barcelona between the sea and Collserola.

 Wikipedia: Parc del Turó de la Peira (CA)